affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 # This project uses postgres as a database for React-admin data providers.

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin
+Having said that you are welcome to lodge support Issues here and I will help you as much as I can.

 I have now decided to backport the changes I have made from https://github.com/affluent-bilby-classifieds/react-admin-and-postgraphile-playground so the docker configuration will get updated to include the scripts in that project accordingly.